The Best Website Builders in Australia

 Shopify is rather different to your standard website builder because it’s really focused on retail and inventory management.
 With Squarespace and Wix, you begin by customizing your website’s design.
 But Shopify’s dashboard is mainly for managing orders, products, and sales channels.
 Design is secondary.

-Shopify’s newest AI tool Sidekick is designed to be a commerce assistant.
+Shopify’s AI tool Sidekick is designed to be a commerce assistant.
 It can carry out various tasks such as adding discounts or creating reports you request.
 This AI tool makes it a lot easier to run an online store as you can have it carry out some of your to-do list for you.

 The Shopify Subscription is a free app that can be used to select specific products for subscription and customise delivery frequencies.
 Your customers can set up a subscription, pause, or skip orders.
 The subscription app opens up another revenue stream for your business and encourages customer loyalty.